dlab-berkeley/R-Data-Wrangling-Legacy/README.md

 1. Launch the RStudio software.

-2. Use the file navigator to find the `R-wrang` folder that you downloaded.
+2. Use the file navigator to find the `R-Data-Wrangling` folder that you downloaded.

 3. Open the `R-Data-Wrangling.Rproj` by double clicking to open the code in an R project.